Get

 10. They’re Trying to Be Dominant

 Dominance aggression is relatively rare.
-Dogs with this type of aggression can be potentially dangerous to humans and other animals as their problem is rooted in a struggle over control.
+Dogs with this type of aggression can be dangerous to humans and other animals as their problem is rooted in a struggle over control.
 These dogs believe they’re in charge and generally do not respect their owners.

 The 9 Ways to Prevent Dog Bites

-1. Work With Your Veterinary Team
+1. Work With a Veterinary Team

 Dogs will sometimes bite because of medical conditions or complications.
 Those suffering from an illness or injury may be more apt to show aggression because they don’t want to be bothered or touched when they’re in pain.
 Older dogs may get confused or insecure, which can also prompt aggressive behavior.
 Some medications can alter your dog’s mood and may affect their susceptibility toward aggression.
-Work with your veterinary team to determine if your dog is sick or injured or to see if changing medication can help address your dog’s biting tendencies.
+Work with a veterinary team to determine if your dog is sick or injured or if changing medication can help address your dog’s biting tendencies.

 2. Educate Yourself on Creating Positive Interactions